cozy/react-native-nitro-tar-gzip/README.md

-# React Native Nitro Gzip
+# React Native Nitro TarGzip

 A React Native Nitro module for decompressing Gzip and Tar files.